softchris/azure-book/computer-vision-service.md

 - **Detect** and extract printed text from an image.
 - **Detect** and extract handwritten text from an image.

+## Calling the API

+- get an API key
+- make a POST call to the API

 ## Create a Coginitive Service account